-U.S. Pot Stocks Initially Hampered by Flatfooted Democrats
+U.S. Pot Stocks Hampered by Slow-Footed Democrats

 U.S. marijuana stocks enjoyed a period of serious growth in the run-up to the 2020 election.
 The Democrats positioned themselves as the cannabis-friendly party that was going to get recreational marijuana legalized at the federal level.

 On the campaign trail, Kamala Harris said she wanted to end the federal prohibition of cannabis.
 Moreover, she was the lead Senate sponsor of the Marijuana Opportunity Reinvestment and Expungement Act of 2020 (MORE Act).

 In the run-up to the November 2020 election, then-Senate Minority Leader Chuck Schumer said, “I am fervently committed to getting [legalization] done.”
 (Source: “‘Vote Democrat to Legalize It,’ Sen. Chuck Schumer tells Leafly,” Leafly, September 14, 2020.)

 Schumer went on to say that he would get it done with or without President Joe Biden’s blessing.

 The Democrats took the White House and are currently in control of the federal government.
 But since their decisive win in 2020, the cannabis industry has suffered.
 Why?
 Despite owning Washington, D.C., President Biden and Congress have done nothing to chip away at marijuana restrictions.

 As a result, once-high-flying cannabis stocks have taken a big hit.
 Between mid-February and the start of November, the AdvisorShares Pure US Cannabis ETF (NYSE:MSOS) fell by 51%.
 In comparison, over the same time frame, the S&P 500 rallied by 17%.